resque/resque-loner/README.markdown

 You could also use the whole payload or anything else as a redis key, as long as you make sure these requirements are met:

-1. Two jobs of the same class with the same parameters/arguments/workload have to produce the same redis_key
+1. Two jobs of the same class with the same parameters/arguments/workload must produce the same redis_key
+2. Two jobs with either a different class or different parameters/arguments/workloads must not produce the same redis key
-2. The key must not be binary, because this restriction applies to redis keys: *Keys are not binary safe strings in Redis, but just strings not containing a space or a newline character.
+3. The key must not be binary, because this restriction applies to redis keys: *Keys are not binary safe strings in Redis, but just strings not containing a space or a newline character.
 For instance "foo" or "123456789" or "foo_bar" are valid keys, while "hello world" or "hello\n" are not.* (see http://code.google.com/p/redis/wiki/IntroductionToRedisDataTypes)

 So when your job overwrites the #redis_key method, make sure these requirements are met.
 And all should be good.